SHARE

 The Google map here offers a longer list of favorite places to eat in Saint-Germain-des-Prés.

-Paris Markets in Saint-Germain-des-Prés
+Paris Markets to Discover in Saint-Germain-des-Prés

 Marché Saint-Germain is a covered market in Paris that offers fruits, vegetables, cheese, and more.
 It is open daily except Monday.
 I loved discovering this little gem I had overlooked for many years.
-Grab a coffee at Le Café du Clown and enjoy it on their outside terrace, or take it to go.

 Visit Luxembourg Gardens